- My form shows no success or error messages.

 Nothing happens after someone clicks Submit.

-Typically, a subscriber should click Submit, see the Signup "thank you" page, and receive an opt-in confirmation email.
+Typically, a subscriber should submit your form and see a success message that indicates that they've been added to your list.
 If there are errors in their submission, they would see an error message.
 If none of these things happen, our servers may not have received the form.

 If you need to have more than one embedded form on a single web page, use one of these solutions.